Register

 Light, Sight & Sound Restriction

-Walls can have multiple perception restrictions set which affect how light, vision and sound are blocked.
-These restrictions have identical settings which are:
+Walls can have multiple independent perception restrictions set which affect how light, sight (vision), and sound are blocked.
+These restrictions have identical restriction options:

-• None: Light, vision and sound passes through the wall unimpeded.
+• None: Light, vision and sound pass through the wall unimpeded.

-• Normal: Light, vision and sound does not pass through the wall segment.
+• Normal: Light, vision and sound do not pass through the wall segment.

-• Limited: Light, vision and sound passes through this wall segment, but not past any "Limited" or "Normal" wall segments after it.
+• Limited: Light, vision and sound pass through this wall segment, but not past any "Limited" or "Normal" wall segments after it.

 Wall Direction

 Wall direction determines which side of the wall applies the configured restrictions.
-Be default walls apply their restrictions to both sides.
-When a direction is applied to a wall it will have an arrow con laced on it which shows the direction of sight, sound and movement that is restricted.
+By default, walls apply their restrictions to both sides.
+When a direction is applied to a wall it will have an arrow icon placed on it which shows the direction that is potentially restricted for sight, sound, and/or movement.

-Restrictions apply only when the wall is viewed from the selected side.
+• Left or Right: Restrictions only apply when sight, movement, or sound hits the wall from the selected side.

 Is Door?